tawanda/fastcpu/README.md

 If running as a module

-`python -m fastcpu.cliu --path /path/to/scripts --exit_when_empty 0 --poll_interval 60`
+`python -m fastcpu.cli --path /path/to/scripts --exit_when_empty 0 --poll_interval 60`

 The above examples will run scrips located in the to_run subdirectory of the directory being monitored The program will not exit when there are no scripts left to run, it will keep polling since we set that to 0